Luise Clayborn Kaish: Turn to painting and collage

 Following her return from Rome and a residency at the MacDowell Colony, Kaish's work took a new direction: "In the seventies she turned to canvas--layering, scarring, even burning it--attacking it as a sculptor would to give it three dimensionality.
 In the eighties her work has become more painterly.
-Squares, rectangles, tirangles, and shifting horizontal planes are distinguished by color as well as by abrasions of the surface."
+Squares, rectangles, triangles, and shifting horizontal planes are distinguished by color as well as by abrasions of the surface."
 Of this shift in her work, Kaish comments, "For me, working on canvas, as a sculptor, has always been like encountering a 'stop here' sign.
 It's vertical, impenetrable, a wall.
 I want to punch a hole in it--to see the light fall, sense the space.
 I want to create a window, a space for one's visual imagination to move, through and into.
 By using the burnt canvas I was able to join my imagination with the physical needs of a sculptor: to deal at first hand with a tactile material.
 I build, layer, tear, and rebuild my canvas reliefs, at times contemplatively, at times in a frenzy of energy."
 Solo shows at the Staempfli Gallery in 1981, 1984, and 1988 featured Kaish's work in painting and collage.